-The number one safety rule, particularly with babies under 4 months, is to make sure baby has a clear airway.
-A newborn’s airway is much like a straw; when the chin falls to the chest, the straw gets pinched and the airway is restricted.
-An upright tummy to tummy position with a snug carrier supporting baby is ideal.
+The number one safety rule, particularly with babies under 4 months, is to make sure the baby has a clear airway.
+A newborn’s airway is much like a straw; when the chin falls to the chest, the straw gets pinched, and the airway is restricted.
+An upright tummy-to-tummy position with a snug carrier supporting the baby is ideal.
 Baby’s head should always be clear of the carrier and facing up and out (baby’s head will be turned sideways to rest on your chest).
-Unless baby is nursing, her head should not be turned into your body.
+Unless the baby is nursing, her head should not be turned into your body.
 Read here for more information about infant airway safety.

 2. Ergonomic Baby Position

-Newborns should ideally be worn in an upright tummy to tummy position with legs in or out depending on the carrier (if you choose a legs in position, make sure baby’s weight is on her bum and not her feet).
-A cradle position can be used while nursing but baby should ideally be returned to the upright position when finished.
-If you choose to use a cradle carry, please have a knowledgeable babywearer assist you with proper positioning – this can be a tricky one to get correct (a proper cradle carry is actually more like a reclined seated position with baby’s head well clear of the carrier and clearly visible.
-Even the tiniest newborn can safely be worn in an upright, tummy to tummy position; this position is preferred by many babies, provides relief for spitty or reflux babies, and makes it easier to ensure a proper airway.
+Newborns should ideally be worn in an upright tummy-to-tummy position with legs in or out depending on the carrier (if you choose a legs-in position, make sure baby’s weight is on her bum and not her feet).
+A cradle position can be used while nursing but the baby should ideally be returned to the upright position when finished.
+If you choose to use a cradle carry, please have a knowledgeable babywearer assist you with proper positioning – this can be a tricky one to get correct (a proper cradle carry is actually more like a reclined seated position with the baby’s head well clear of the carrier and clearly visible.
+Even the tiniest newborn can safely be worn in an upright, tummy-to-tummy position; this position is preferred by many babies, provides relief for spitty or refluxed babies, and makes it easier to ensure a proper airway.
 Infants without head control should always be worn so that their heads are supported.

-Older infants and toddlers who are riding legs out should still be properly supported.
-The carrier should extend to baby’s knees and baby’s knees should be slightly higher than her bum.
-“Front pack” carriers (such as the Bjorn and Snuggli) do not provide proper support and put strain on baby’s developing hips and spine.
+Older infants and toddlers who are riding their legs out should still be properly supported.
+The carrier should extend to the baby’s knees, and the baby’s knees should be slightly higher than her bum.
+“Front pack” carriers (such as the Bjorn and Snuggli) do not provide proper support and put strain on the baby’s developing hips and spine.
 There is an explanation of how improper support in carriers can lead to hip issues here.

 3. Face Forward Position Carries Used Sparingly

-A high back carry provides baby with the same view but is much more comfortable for baby and wearer; a hip carry is a great alternative for those not interested in back carrying.
+A high-back carry provides the baby with the same view but is much more comfortable for the baby and wearer; a hip carry is a great alternative for those not interested in back carrying.